Table of Contents:

 Cloud accounting software can be programmed to email reports at intervals set by the user.
 It allows for different reports to be sent to multiple users.
 One can also generate reports alternatively – on a weekly or monthly basis.
 These can be stored on the user’s common drive.
 There is controlled access and reports are made available as per demand.

-With cloud accounting software, it is possible to track every change that is made to voucher / ledger opening balances.
+With cloud accounting software, it is possible to track every change that is made to the voucher/ledger opening balances.
 It also allows auditors to lock vouchers/mark vouchers that need clarification.
-In case there are changes made after audit, reports can be generated listing these changes out.
+In case there are changes made after an audit, reports can be generated listing these changes out.

-Tally on the other hand is a dated accounting software, which is made as per old Indian regulations and business practices.
-While it can handle the accounting information of any small to large sized businesses in India, it would also need to partner with the right talent in the business.
-Tally is the staple of Indian accounting ecosystem but with the arrival of cloud accounting solutions and software, things are changing.
+Tally, on the other hand, is outdated accounting software, which is made as per old Indian regulations and business practices.
+While it can handle the accounting information of any small to large-sized businesses in India, it would also need to partner with the right talent in the business.
+Tally is the staple of the Indian accounting ecosystem but with the arrival of cloud accounting solutions and software, things are changing.